isdood/STARWEAVE/README.md

 - Verifiable pattern recognition metrics
 - Reproducible results

+### 4. No unexpected costs
+- No need to stress about API usage costs
+- Keep conversations private & local
+- Deploy & scale on your own hardware (if desired) rather than explicitly cloud compute

 ## Use Cases
 - Anomaly detection in high-velocity data streams
 - Predictive maintenance systems